 # Multilingual Support

 Vela's capabilities cover multiple countries and regions.
-After the framework supports multilingual capabilities, a single JS application product (one RPK file) can support switching between multiple language versions.
-Developers do not need to develop multiple source code projects for different languages, avoiding difficulties in project maintenance.
+After the framework supports multilingual capabilities, a single JS application product (a single RPK file) can simultaneously support switching between multiple language versions.
+Developers do not need to develop multiple source code projects in different languages, avoiding difficulties in project maintenance.

-Using the system's default language, developers can configure multilingual support with just two steps: defining resources
+Using the system's default language, the method for developers to configure multilingual support is very simple, requiring only two steps: defining resources and referencing resources.

 # Defining Resource Files